TaylorSwanson/DurableDocs/readme.md

 # DurableDocs (Alpha)

-**This package is in active development and the API is subject to change**.
-DurableDocs is currently being extracted from a larger project into a standalone module.
+**This package is in active development and the API is subject to change**. is currently being extracted from a larger project into a standalone module.